Welcome Letter

 The phone number for the townhouse is XXX-XXX-XXXX and the street address is 38903 Bay Point Lane, Frankford, DE, 19945.

 When using the combination lock, you first press the Schlage button at the top.
-Then enter the code, X, and it should start flashing.
+Then enter the code, XXXX, and it should start

+flashing.
 Pull the door handle towards you and twist the knob just below the key pad clockwise.
 Push the door open.
-When leaving, push
+When

-The stuffed snake on the loft rail in the entry way is friendly and is our son’s greeter.
-Please feel free to take him down if he is not
+The stuffed snakes on the loft rail in the entry way are friendly and is our son’s greeter.
+Please feel free to take them down if they

 When you are out and about, try to pick up a copy of the Coastal Point and Wave – two free weekly newspapers with lots of good